 7. Straining at urine:

 This may be an initial sign of the condition and can be often confusing also.
 This is because straining may also occur in case of bladder stones when small calculi may block the urethra or flow of urine anywhere in the urinary system.
-The patient experiences a similar pain and difficulty in case of prostatic enlargement.
+The patient experiences a similar pain and difficulty in the case of prostatic enlargement.
 While in elderly males, prostate enlargement is the usual suspect, in younger males, the possibility of urinary calculi should also be ruled out.

 8. Dribbling of urine: